Mold Inspection vs. Mold Assessment in NYC: What's the Difference?

-If you're dealing with a potential mold problem in New York City, you've probably come across both terms — mold inspection and mold assessment.
-They're used interchangeably by a lot of companies and even some contractors, but they're not the same thing.
+If you're dealing with a potential mold problem in New York City, you've probably come across both terms: mold inspection and mold assessment.
+A lot of companies and even some contractors use them interchangeably, but they're not the same thing.
 And in New York State, the distinction actually matters legally.

 What Is a Mold Inspection?

-A mold inspection is focused on determining whether mold is present and, if so, how much.
+A mold inspection is focused on figuring out whether mold is present and, if so, how much.
 It typically involves a visual walkthrough of the property and the collection of air and surface samples that get sent to a lab for analysis.
-The lab identifies the mold species and reports spore concentrations.
+The lab identifies mold spore types or genera when possible and reports airborne concentrations.

 Think of it as the diagnostic step.
 You get confirmation of what's there and how much of it is in the air.
-For many situations — a general concern, a smell you can't identify, or a quick check before or after remediation — an inspection with sampling is exactly what you need.
+For a lot of situations (a general concern, a smell you can't identify, or a quick check before or after remediation) an inspection with sampling is exactly what you need.

 What Is a Mold Assessment?